jendave/starforged-custom-compendiums/README.md

 * Download the following files.
 The files can also be found in the `Starforged Custom Journal Entries` compendium - `Journal Entries by jendave` - `Impacts & Combat Positions Configuration` journal entry.
   * [Condition Lab Configuration](https://raw.githubusercontent.com/jendave/starforged-custom-compendiums/refs/heads/main/src/config/jendave/cub-foundry-ironsworn-condition-map.json)
   * [Triggler Triggers Configuration](https://raw.githubusercontent.com/jendave/starforged-custom-compendiums/refs/heads/main/src/config/jendave/cub-foundry-ironsworn-triggers.json)
+  * **IMPORTANT** In the `Starforged Custom Macros` compendium, go into the `Macros by jendave` folder.
+Copy the `Impacts & Compbat Positions` folder into the `Macros` tab.
+If this step is skipped, you will have to re-import the configurations below.
 * Go into the `Game Settings` - `Configure Settings` and select `Condition Lab & Triggler`
-  * Check the `Remove Default Status Effects` box.
+  * Enable the `Remove Default Status Effects` checkbox.
   * Click on the `Condition Lab` button.
 Then click on `Import` to bring up the file selection dialog.
   * Select the `Condition Lab Configuration` file.
 Click on `Save Mapping` button and close the dialog.
   * Click on the `Triggler Trigger` button.
 Then click on `Import` to bring up the file selection dialog.
   * Select the `Triggler Triggers Configuration` file.
 Click on `Save` button and close the dialog.
   * Click on the `Save Changes` button in the `Game Settings` dialog.
 The screen should refresh.
-* In the `Starforged Custom Macros` compendium, go into the `Macros by jendave` folder.
-Copy the `Impacts & Compbat Positions` folder into the `Macros` tab.
 * The `Impacts & Combat Positions` functionality will also work with the [Token Action HUD Ironsworn](https://foundryvtt.com/packages/token-action-hud-ironsworn).

 ### Dependencies